aksel-blaise/garymorph/analysis/landmarking-protocol.md

 fig.cap="Gary dart point from 41TN20. \\label{figTN20}"
 ```

-Due to variety-based definitions, the third (z-dimension) was required,
+Inclusion of the third (z-dimension) provides a means of capturing those
-which also provides a means of capturing those morphological
+morphological characteristics associated with axial twisting that are
-characteristics associated with axial twisting that are introduced
+introduced through the practice of bifacial beveling and resharpening.
-through the practice of bifacial beveling.
-This landmarking protocol
+This landmarking protocol represents an intermediate iteration between
-represents an intermediate iteration between the previous 2D analysis,
+the previous 2D analysis, and the forthcoming protocol that includes
-and the forthcoming protocol that includes semilandmarks placed on a
+semilandmarks placed on a series of equidistant cross-sections.
+The
-series of equidistant cross-sections.
-The cross-sections increase the
+cross-sections increase the coverage of semilandmarks across the mesh
-coverage of semilandmarks across the mesh topology, and provide for
+topology, and provide for greater precision in the analysis of
-greater precision in the analysis of morphology for the whole object.
+morphology for the whole object.
+The evolution of this landmarking
-The evolution of this landmarking protocol represents a concerted effort
+protocol represents a concerted effort to better comprehend the vagaries
-to better comprehend the vagaries of morphological similarities and
+of morphological similarities and differences among and between sites
-differences among Gary dart points.
+where Gary dart point have been found.
 While true that some landmarking
 protocols can be—and often are—recycled as new specimens are added, this
-particular research programme endeavours to achieve ever-greater
+particular research programme endeavours to achieve greater analytical
-accuracy and precision in each analytical iteration.
+accuracy and precision in each subsequent iteration.

 ### Generating the spline

-Unlike the previous study, where the outline of each Gahagan biface was
+Unlike the previous study, where the outline of the Gary dart poin
-projected onto a 2D plane, this effort enlists a spline extracted from
+(base) was projected onto a 2D plane, this effort enlists a spline
-the surface geometry of the mesh using the `extract contour curves`
+extracted from the surface geometry of the mesh using the `extract
-command, which is used to detect and extract 3D contour curves from
+contour curves` command, used to detect and extract 3D contour curves
-high-curvature areas of the mesh.
+from high-curvature areas of the mesh.
 In reverse-engineering, `extract
 contour curves` is regularly employed as the first step in building a
 `patch network` that is used to create a surface.
 The extracted feature
 curve is rendered as a spline, and follows the highest curvature